Undiscovered Uganda – Off the Beaten Path – Africa as you Imagine it

 There is an Uganda that awaits on Roads Less Traveled.
 Places off the map, Africa without the crowds, and beyond canned tourism.
 In Uganda, one can still experience Authentic Africa, an Africa 50 years ago, such as Kidepo Valley National Park.
 Visit an isolated, almost lost tribe, high on Mount Murongole, overlooking the vast Rift Valley below in Kenya, the Ik people, the tribe that was here first.

-Yes, there is still an Uganda, beyond expectations, reached on Roads Less Traveled under the radar.
-Uganda, a country where the first roads were Elephant paths.
+Beyond expectations, there is still an Uganda reached on Roads Less Traveled under the Radar.
+Uganda is a country where the first roads were Elephant paths.

-Without a map, without GPS Devices, our Tour Guides will take you to an Uganda that is off the Map.
+Without a map or GPS Devices, our Tour Guides will take you to the schedule off the Map.
 An Uganda that seems away from it all.
 An Uganda on seen on isolated hiking trails that are not in any tourist brochures or travel agent itineraries but discovered when you travel with a local, your Tour Guide.
-He will introduce you to aa Africa to an Uganda you did not know existed, seen on paths less traveled.
-So off the beaten paths that even most Ugandans did not know of their existence.
+He will introduce you to Africa and Uganda you did not know existed, seen on paths less traveled.
+So off the beaten path, most Ugandans did not know their existed.

 Discover the Roads and Trails in Uganda that are less traveled.
 We will supply your guide and create paths on an itinerary rarely followed by visitors to see Uganda off the Beaten Path.

-We have compiled for you just a few experiences that will awaken the adventurous appetite within.
+We have compiled just a few experiences that awaken the adventurous appetite within.
 Places to visit where few tourists have gone.
 Destinations that are not in the various Ugandan Guidebooks.

-Discover Uganda -Off the Beaten Tourist Path – Uganda under the Radar and off of the Beaten Path – we will make sure that you do not miss the Gorillas, Chimpanzees, other Primates, Wildlife, the reasons that most visit Uganda.
+Discover Uganda -Off the Beaten Tourist Path – Uganda under the Radar and off of the Beaten Path – we will ensure that you do not miss the Gorillas, Chimpanzees, other Primates, and Wildlife, the reasons that most visit Uganda.

-Uganda Off of the Beaten Path – Enjoy the Journey of a lifetime with One-Of-a-Kind Experiences that includes the 4 hours with a Gorilla Family on a Gorilla Habituation Experience and the All-Day Chimpanzee Habituation Experience.
+Uganda Off of the Beaten Path – Enjoy the Journey of a lifetime with One-Of-a-Kind Experiences that includes the 4 hours with a Gorilla Family and Chimpanzee and the six-hour Chimpanzee Habituation Experience.

 We know Uganda.
-We live and work here.
-We know Uganda under the Radar and off of the Beaten Path, and we enjoy the Roads Less Traveled, Uganda without the Crowds.
+We live and work here, know Uganda under the Radar and off the Beaten Path, and enjoy the Roads Less Traveled, Uganda without the Crowds.
 Each year, we develop discoveries in the Pearl of Africa, whether Cultural Encounter or a natural scenic Wonder.

-From the Beaten Bath, seeing Uganda is one of the best ways to encounter Authentic Africa.
-Africa, as you might imagine it in Uganda, the Pearl of Africa.
+From the Beaten Bath, seeing Uganda is one of the best ways to encounter Authentic Africa; as you might imagine, the Pearl of Africa is in Uganda.

 During the Post-COVID Times, where social distancing is a must.
 An off-the-beaten-path Safari is a perfect solution.
 A time away from the Crowds, experiencing the Pearl of Africa on a private mid-range or luxury Safari.